bagpipe360/Recommendation-API-Frontend/README.md

+Simple Demo to show Recommendation API at work.

-Using a simple Bootstrap template that can be found here: url
+Using a simple Bootstrap template that can be found here: http://startbootstrap.com/template-overviews/sb-admin-2)

 My contributions are js/loadTable.js and pages/index.html